great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/manage_credentials.md

 <TabItem value="gcp">

-Configure your Great Expectations project to substitute variables from the GCP Secrets Manager.
+Configure your Great Expectations project to substitute variables from the Google Cloud Secret Manager.
 Secrets store substitution uses the configurations from your ``config_variables.yml`` file after all other types of substitution are applied with environment variables.

 Secrets store substitution uses keywords and retrieves secrets from the secrets store for values matching the following regex ``^secret\|projects\/[a-z0-9\_\-]{6,30}\/secrets``.
 If the values you provide don't match the keywords, the values aren't substituted.